 Understanding that the Morris Law Firm supports the concept of the APAD program, there are some serious issues with its very existence.

 - Constitutionality / Legality of the Adult Pre-Arrest Diversion (APAD) Program:

 - The Adult Pre-Arrest Diversion (APAD) Program was created under a Memorandum Of Understanding (MOU) between the Pinellas County Sheriff’s Office, Pinellas County police chiefs, the State Attorney, the Public Defender, the Chief Judge and the Clerk of Court.
-A Memorandum of Understanding is not a law, and was not passed by the Florida Legislature.
+A Memorandum of Understanding is not a law and was not passed by the Florida Legislature.
 Thus, there is no law or legal basis to support the existence of the APAD program in Pinellas County.
 The APAD program could be modified, eliminated, or suspended at any time without any oversight from the Florida Legislature.
 It is possible that the very existence of the APAD program is not supported by Florida law and may be unconstitutional under Florida law.

-- Law enforcement is potentially violating constitutional separation of powers doctrine.
+- Law enforcement is potentially violating the constitutional separation of powers doctrine.
 Law enforcement via the APAD program has bypassed the Legislature’s job of making law, and the Judicial Branch’s job of applying the law.

 - Law enforcement is unilaterally determining that they will no longer enforce some of the laws of the State of Florida.
-Whereas our State Statutes (laws) say that an individual will be arrested when there is probable cause that there has been a violation of law, Pinellas County officials have determined not to make an arrest with no law to support this course of action.
+Whereas our State Statutes (laws) say that an individual will be arrested when there is probable cause that there has been a violation of the law, Pinellas County officials have determined not to make an arrest with no law to support this course of action.

 - Admission of Guilt: